azzarip/food-explorers/content/emails/Adventures/Paris/ThirdBistrot.md

 It’s a chance to taste newly created flavors, creative dishes, and the relaxed yet refined atmosphere that defines this new wave of Parisian gastronomy.

 ### I almost finished telling the story of the Paris I love

+Next week I will finish setting out the last details.

+And open the bookings!

+Have a good weekend,

+Marco